Mala Lengua

 "Cubano es más que blanco, más que mulato, más que negro."

 Martí was patriarchal, he conceived of the feminine as irrational and instinctive.
-His principal philosophical descendant in the 20th century, Enrique José Varona, was frankly racist and thought men superior in intellect.
-In response to all this mysoginist fervor, we can only point to Mariana Grajales Coello, mother of Antonio Maceo and “Mother of the Cuban Nation.”
+His principal philosophical descendant in the 20th century, Enrique José Varona, thought men superior in intellect.

 As Ivan Cesar Martinez argues in his book, The Open Wound, Martí was well ahead of the contemporary White Cuban leadership, whose main thrust was to keep AfroCubans down at any price, including bringing in the US as a replacement hegemon for Spain in order to defend their position in society.
 Martí genuinely wanted to end the racial divisions in Cuban society.
 Perhaps his most famous saying is "Cubano es más que blanco, más que mulato, más que negro." - "A Cuban is more than white, more than mulatto, more than black."
 This was actually a saying he borrowed from Maceo who had said it 20 years earlier.